What to Do if You are Being Investigated for an Offence

 Right against Self-Incrimination

-If what you may tell the investigator about events may expose you to a criminal charge, you do not have to say it.
+If what you may tell the investigator about events may expose you to a criminal charge, you do not have to say it during the police investigation process in Singapore.
 This is governed by Section 22 (2) of the Criminal Procedure Code, which makes it a duty upon you to state truly what you know of the facts and circumstances of the case, except that you need not say anything that might expose you to a criminal charge, penalty or forfeiture.

 Do take note, however, that you should carefully balance this right of yours against the right of the court to draw an adverse inference against you for your silence, which we discuss below.